dnmfarrell/berrybrew/README.md

 ## Upgrading

-Using the [installer](https://github.com/stevieb9/berrybrew/blob/master/download/berrybrewInstaller.exe?raw=true "berrybrew MSI installer") is the best and safest way to upgrade your `berrybrew`.
+Using the [installer](https://github.com/stevieb9/berrybrew/blob/master/download/berrybrewInstaller.exe?raw=true "berrybrew MSI installer") is the best and safest way to upgrade your `berrybrew`. :w If the new install will not be in the same directory as your previous version, copy any new or differing configuration options in the `data\config.json` file from the old instance to the new one, and if you've got a `data\perls_custom.json` or a `data\perls_virtual.json` file, copy them over in their entirety.

 The next best method is to use `berrybrew upgrade`.
 This requires Git to be installed and in your `PATH`.
 It will create a `backup_timestamp`